The Bailey: North and South Bailey

+Palace Green and Durham Castle and Cathedral

+Palace Green is an area of grass flanked by Durham Cathedral and Durham Castle.
+The Cathedral and Castle together form a UNESCO World Heritage Site.
+Although initially not part of the site itself, Palace Green was added to the UNESCO site in 2008.
+It is situated on top of the narrow, high peninsula formed by a sharp bend in the River Wear.
+To the east are Durham University buildings including the law, theology, classics and history departments, with the music department and the university's special collections library to the west.

+From the north and east Palace Green is accessed by Owengate and Dun Cow Lane, the latter taking its name from a local legend involving a milkmaid and her cow.
+From the west, a passageway called "Windy Gap", leads down to the banks of the River Wear between two buildings which are now part of the university Music School.

+Durham Market Place

 The remainder of the peninsula is centred around Durham Market Place.
 Saddler Street is borne out of Owengate and North Bailey, continuing downhill to the Market Place.
 Elvet Bridge leads over to Elvet, the eastern part of Durham city centre, and is now pedestrianised.
 The Market Place itself is centred on a statue of Lord Londonderry.
 Saddler Street enters at its south-east corner, whilst Silver Street falls away to the south-west towards Framwellgate Bridge.
 St Nicholas' Church, Durham lies to the north of the Market Place, alongside the exit from Durham's Congestion Charge Zone onto Claypath.
 The dual carriageway A690 forms a northern border to the peninsula area.

 History

 With steep cliffs and the River Wear on three sides, Durham's peninsula has long been recognised as a prime defensive site.
 A fortress was first established there in 1072, with the present keep being built in the 14th century.

 In the Middle Ages the whole peninsula was known as "the castle" and was enclosed by a wall.
 Parts of the wall can still be seen in the grounds of the Bailey colleges of Durham University and to the west of the Cathedral; these walls are Grade I listed.
 Along the inside of the wall on the east side ran a street.
 This road still exists and forms the present North and South Bailey.
-At its southern end, the street is still cobbled and is widely regarded as among the most attractive streets in the city.

-The central and southern parts of The Bailey, including the Castle, the Cathedral, the College, and Prebends Bridge, are now designated a World Heritage Site.
+The central and southern parts of the peninsula, including the Castle, the Cathedral, the College, and Prebends Bridge, are now designated a World Heritage Site.